ankitanand200193/Student_App_CICD_jenkins/README.md

 - Dockerized
 - CI/CD ready with Jenkins

 ## Setup

 ```
 Create a database and collection in MongoD

-Update MONGO_URI in the python code
+Update MONGO_URI in the python code once its value stored in .env file

 ```